zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

   in the token about the distinct software components in the device.
 This data is provided by the boot loader and must be encoded in the TLV format, definition is described below in the boot loader interface paragraph.
-Possible claims in the boot status are describe above in the software components paragraph.
+Possible claims in the boot status are described above in the software components paragraph.
 - **Hardware abstraction layer**:
     - Headers are located in ``platform/include`` folder.